TPhil-Corp/Age-of-Sail/README.md

 ![Age of Sail logo](poster.png?raw=1)

-**A mod plugin for theotown by TPhil.Council** **Note:** This is not the main repository of the plugin and created onlu for releases.
+**A mod plugin for theotown by TPhil.Council**

+**Note:** This is not the main repository of the plugin and created only for releases.

 [![Discord](https://img.shields.io/discord/448344322887254018.svg?logo=discord)](https://discord.gg/baMkPTc7n)

 ### *Description*